ecohealthalliance/lemis/README.md

 lemis
 =====

-Authors: *Noam Ross, Allison White, Carlos Zambrana-Torrelio*
+Authors: *Noam Ross, Allison White, Carlos Zambrana-Torrelio, Evan Eskew*

 The **lemis** package provides access to U.S. Fish and Wildlife Service (USFWS) data on wildlife and wildlife product imports to and exports from the United States.
 This data was obtained via more than 14 years of Freedom of Information Act (FOIA) requests by EcoHealth Alliance.